 Red Dead Redemption 2/Xenoblade Chronicles 2: Torna ~ The Golden Age

 You know a game’s main and supporting cast is good when you start feeling for them even if you know their fates long before you even loaded the game onto your consoles.
-Both Red Dead Redemption 2 and Xenoblade Chronicles 2: Torna ~ The Golden Age are prequels, meaning that you already know the fates of certain characters at the back of your mind.
+Both Red Dead Redemption 2 and Xenoblade Chronicles 2: Torna ~ The Golden Age are prequels, meaning that you already know the final fates of certain characters at the back of your mind.

 What RDR2 and Xenoblade 2: Torna pulled off here is pretty awesome: you gave a damn about all of them even if you already know ahead of time what’s going to happen to half of them.
 Whether it’s Arthur Morgan, Hosea, Dutch, and the Van der Linde gang, or the JRPGing motley crew led by Lora and Jin, both camps have well-written characters that play out as you would expect in their dire situations.